Love In Country

 South Vietnam,1968

-THE QUONSET HUT, Bornhoft Farm, Fischer, AR.
-This site became our medical unit
+QUONSET HUT, Bornhoft Farm, Fischer, AR.
+This was our medical unit in the film.

 Much of the Love In Country movie was filmed in